NBA Power Rankings Heading into 2017 All-Star Game

 ↓ 3 Spots

 Things really went south for the Charlotte Hornets on Jan.
 23, when they lost to the Washington Wizards by 10 points at home.
-In that span, Charlotte has gone 1-11 with the fourth-worst net rating in the NBA, and only the Nets (0-13 in that same stretch) have posted a lower winning percentage.
+Charlotte has since gone 1-11 with the fourth-worst net rating in the NBA, and only the Nets (0-13 in that same stretch) have posted a lower winning percentage.

 So when the Hornets blew a 17-point fourth-quarter lead against the Toronto Raptors on Wednesday, scoring just 10 points in the entire period, it shouldn't have been surprising.